TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ---
 title: "Setting Up Gitea Part2"
 summary:  "Setting up Gitea part2, making users and organizations"
-date: 2025-07-25
+date: 2025-08-23
 tags: ["deployment", "git", "source","gitea"]
-draft: true
+draft: false
 ---

 Now that Gitea is running we want to connect it to our identity management system.
 To this we are first going to create the OIDC client in PocketID.

-Log in as an admin account in your PocketID and click on OIDC clients.
+Login with an admin account in your PocketID and click on OIDC clients.

 ![OIDC Client](<images/Pasted image 20250723070710.png>)